goatcorp/faq/dalamud_troubleshooting.md

 You can still access test plugins on the normal dalamud unless they specifically say they need the test version.

-You can turn off Dalamud Testing in /xlsettings if your're still in game. https://puu.sh/GQuDL.png
+You can turn off Dalamud Testing in /xlsettings if you're still in game. https://puu.sh/GQuDL.png

 Otherwise, please follow these steps: